Working With a Kansas Mesothelioma Lawyer

 Asbestos Exposure Sites in Kansas

-Within the state of Kansas, the Asbestos Control Section of the Kansas Department of Health and Environment (KDHE) manages the federal guidelines outlined by the U.S. Environmental Protection Agency (EPA).
+Within the state of Kansas, the Asbestos Control Section of the Kansas Department of Health and Environment (KDHE) manages the federal guidelines outlined by the EPA.

 EPA guidelines concerning asbestos include:

-- National Emissions Standards for Hazardous Air Pollutants (NESHAP): NESHAP demands the monitoring of asbestos emissions within Kansas, making sure these emissions remain within certain limits.
+- National Emissions Standards for Hazardous Air Pollutants (NESHAP): NESHAP demands the monitoring of asbestos emissions within Kansas, making sure they remain within certain limits.

 - Asbestos Hazard Emergency Response Act (AHERA): AHERA requires school districts to inspect public schools once every three years for potential asbestos dangers.

-Kansas mesothelioma lawyers have all of the knowledge necessary to determine how local and federal laws may impact a given mesothelioma case.
+Kansas mesothelioma lawyers have all the necessary knowledge to determine how local and federal laws may impact a given mesothelioma case.

-Veterans account for 33% of all mesothelioma deaths, so Kansas’s strong military presence is also noteworthy.
+Veterans account for 33% of all mesothelioma cases, which makes Kansas’s strong military presence noteworthy.

-Veterans make up roughly 10% of Kansas’s state population.
+Veterans make up roughly 10% of the state’s population.
 Over 93,000 Kansas veterans served during the peak years of U.S. asbestos use.

 The military used asbestos-containing products in:

-In addition to filing a lawsuit with a Kansas mesothelioma lawyer, Kansas veterans can also work with the VA for additional benefits.
-Filing a lawsuit does not affect the benefits that veterans receive from the VA.
+In addition to filing a lawsuit with a Kansas mesothelioma lawyer, Kansas veterans can also work with the VA to receive additional benefits.
+Filing a lawsuit does not affect a veteran’s ability to receive benefits from the VA.

 Through the VA, eligible veterans with service-related mesothelioma can access: